jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.21 MaxDifferenceFromMean

-Calculates the maximum difference from mean elevation over a range of spatial scales..
+Calculates the maximum difference from mean elevation over a range of spatial scales.

 *Parameters*: